Nerve pain symptoms

-Nerve pain symptoms in the neck or back are caused by damage to or compression of spinal nerves.
-While factors like disease, infection, tumors, or congenital defects can cause nerve pain, it is more common for anatomical abnormalities caused by the natural aging process to cause neuralgia.
-These degenerative conditions can take the form of bulging discs, herniated discs, bone spurs, and spondylolisthesis, among others.
+Nerve pain symptoms in the neck or back are caused by the compression of spinal nerves.
+While factors like disease, infection, tumors or congenital defects can cause nerve pain, these symptoms are more commonly caused by the natural aging process and, in some cases, traumatic injury.
+Underlying conditions that it in the spine are bulging discs, herniated discs, bone spurs and spondylolisthesis.

 The stages of nerve pain

-Nerve pain symptoms vary depending on how long the nerve remains compressed:
+Nerve pain symptoms vary depending on how long the nerve remains compressed.
+Various levels of nerve pain can be described as follows: